PacketFence Clustering Guide

 3.1.2. sysctl.conf

-On all your servers, add following lines in /etc/sysctl.conf:
+On all the servers, add following lines in /etc/sysctl.conf:

 net.ipv4.ip_nonlocal_bind = 1